jjajabosi/my-localization/README.md

 # Planet Pelagos
 ![welcome_on_pelagos](https://github.com/Talandar99/pelagos/blob/main/readme_images/welcome_on_pelagos.png)
 Welcome to Pelagos.
-Insular planet rich in tropical coconut palms, methane deposits, and mysterious lifeforms.
+Insular planet rich in tropical coconut palms, methane deposits, basic metals, and minor lifeforms.
 Harvest coconuts, process them into oil, sealant, and biofuels, experiment with fermentation, and use high-temperature calciners to improve smelting processes in your factory.